ekjotsinghmakhija/maxelpoint-website/content/case-studies/configu/index.md

 websiteUrl: https://configu.com/

 quote:
   text: As a DevTool company, we were looking for a design company that understands developers and can create a brand that would captivate their attention.
-Working with Pixel Point was a pleasure from the very beginning.
+Working with Maxel Point was a pleasure from the very beginning.
 They have high standards and know how to deliver quality products quickly.
   authorName: Peleg Porat
   authorPosition: CEO & Co-Founder
   authorPhoto: author-photo.jpg